simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 _FLAGS

-hledger provides a number of built-in error checks to help prevent problems in your data.
+hledger provides a number of built-in correctness checks to help prevent problems in your data.
 Some of these are run automatically; or, you can use this `check` command to run them on demand,